LISTEN TO SERMONS AND PAST SERIES

 We study the first three chapters of The Revelation.
 Particularly, we're interested in looking at the letters that Jesus gave to seven churches in Asia Minor just before the turn of the First Century.

-Imagine this scenario: You recieve a letter from Jesus that evaluates everything about you.
+Imagine this scenario: You receive a letter from Jesus that evaluates everything about you.
 You are commended for the things that He says you are doing faithfully, and you are called out in areas where you are failing.
 That's a little unsettling, isn't it?
 But that is exactly what happened to seven churches.
 It also is exactly what Jesus is doing in our lives today!
 Even more unsettling!

 The beauty of the Psalms, which make up the Bible's hymn book, is that they deal with practically every kind of emotion with which we deal.
 Like many song lyrics, some Psalms are raw with pain or even anger; some are loud with jubilant praise and adulation; some bring comfort during times of fear or sadness; and some declare trust in our awesome, sovereign God.
 We are spending time in five of these special songs where God's truth and our life experiences collide.